StrongSORT: Make DeepSORT Great Again: StrongSORT++

 \subsection{AFLink}

 The global link for tracklets is used in several works to pursue highly accurate associations.
-However, they generally rely on computationally expensive components and numerous hyperparameters to fine-tune.
-For example, the link algorithm in GIAOTracker \cite{du2021giaotracker} utilizes an improved ResNet50-TP \cite{gao2018revisiting} to extract tracklets 3D features and performs association with additional spatial and temporal distances.
-This means 6 hyperparameters (3 thresholds and 3 weight factors) are to be fine-tuned, which incurs additional tuning experiments and poor robustness.
-Moreover, we find that over-reliance on appearance features is vulnerable to noise.
-Motivated by this, we design an appearance-free model, AFLink, to predict the connectivity between two tracklets by relying only on spatio-temporal information.
+However, they generally rely on computationally expensive components and have numerous hyperparameters to fine-tune.
+For example, the link algorithm in GIAOTracker \cite{du2021giaotracker} utilizes an improved ResNet50-TP \cite{gao2018revisiting} to extract tracklet 3D features and performs association with additional spatial and temporal distances.
+It has six hyperparameters to be set, i.e., three thresholds and three weight factors, which incurs heavy tuning experiments and poor robustness.
+Moreover, overreliance on appearance features can be vulnerable to occlusion.
+Motivated by this, we design an appearance-free model, AFLink, to predict the connectivity between two tracklets by relying only on spatiotemporal information.

 Figure \ref{figure_AFLink} shows the two-branch framework of the AFLink model.
-It adopts two tracklets $T_i$ and $T_j$ as the input, where $T_* = \{ f_k, x_k, y_k \}_{k=1}^N$ consists of the frames $f_k$ and positions $(x_k, y_k)$ of the recent $N=30$ frames.
-Zero padding is used for those shorter than 30 frames.
-A temporal module is applied to extract features by convolving along the temporal dimension with $7 \times 1$ kernels.
-Then, a fusion module performs $1 \times 3$ convolutions to integrate the information from different feature dimensions, namely $f$, $x$ and $y$.
-The two resulting feature maps are pooled and squeezed to feature vectors respectively, and then concatenated, which includes rich spatio-temporal information.
+It adopts two tracklets $T_i$ and $T_j$ as the input, where $T_* = \{ f_k^*, x_k^*, y_k^* \}_{k=k^*}^{k^*+N-1}$ consists of the frame id $f_k^*$ and positions $(x_k^*, y_k^*)$ of the most recent $N=30$ frames.
+Zero padding is used for tracklets that is shorter than 30 frames.
+A temporal module is applied to extract features by convolving along the temporal dimension with $7 \times 1$ kernels, which consists of four "Conv-BN-ReLU" layers.
+Then, the fusion module, which is a single $1 \times 3$ convolution layer with BN and ReLU, is used to integrate the information from different feature dimensions, namely $f$, $x$ and $y$.
+The two resulting feature maps are pooled and squeezed to feature vectors and then concatenated, which includes rich spatiotemporal information.
 Finally, an MLP is used to predict a confidence score for association.
-Note that the temporal module and fusion module of the two branches are not tied.
+Note that the weights of the two branches in the temporal and fusion modules are not shared.

+During training, the association procedure is formulated as a binary classification task.
+Then, it is optimized with the binary cross-entropy loss as follows: